 - c.
+Notice to the owner.
+Within twenty-four (24 hours) after an animal has been impounded at the St. Landry Parish Animal Control Shelter, exclusive of weekends and holidays, it shall be the duty of the person in charge of such shelter to notify the person to whom the license tag (or band in the case of pigeons) was issued or the owner of such animal, if otherwise known, by letter, postal card, email, or telephone.
+The mailing of such letter or postcard or the attaching of such letter or postcard on the door of the premises of the person to whom the license tag (or band in the case of pigeons) was issued or the owner of such animal, if otherwise known, shall be deemed sufficient notice whether the person addressed receives the notice or not. - d.
 Redemption of animal by owner; fees.
-Provided a respective animal has not been adopted, rehomed, or transferred as provided herein, the owner of an impounded animal may, upon presentation of satisfactory proof of ownership, reclaim the animal upon payment of the following charges and/or fees, where applicable, unless such animal has bitten someone or has rabies or is suspected of having rabies in which case the animal must be held for at least (10) ten days for observation: - 1.
-An impounding fee, which shall be a minimum of \$25.00 for the first impoundment of the animal, \$50.00 for the second impoundment, \$100.00 for the third impoundment, and \$150.00 for the fourth and other subsequent impoundments, if any; - 2.
-The current year's vaccination fee of \$25.00 if the animal has not been vaccinated which shall go towards the intake vaccination of such animal; - 3.
-A boarding fee of a minimum of \$5.00 for each day the animal has been impounded; - 4.
-A \$5.00 fee for deworming if the animal has not been dewormed; and - 5.
-A \$25.00 office filing fee.
+Provided a respective animal has not been adopted, rehomed, or transferred as provided herein, the owner of an impounded animal may, upon presentation of satisfactory proof of ownership, reclaim the animal upon payment of the following charges and/or fees, where applicable, unless such animal has bitten someone or has rabies or is suspected of having rabies in which case the animal must be held for at least (10) ten days for observation: - An impounding fee, which shall be a minimum of \$35.00 for the first impoundment of the animal, \$100.00 for the second impoundment, \$150.00 for the third impoundment and other subsequent impoundments, if any; - 2.
+The actual cost of the current year's vaccination fee of \$35.00 if the animal has not been vaccinated which shall go towards the intake vaccination of such animal; - 3.
+A boarding fee of a minimum of \$10.00 for each day the animal has been impounded; - 4.
+The actual cost of microchipping fee of \$10.00 if dog, cat, or small animal was not already microchipped. - 5.
+All citations received from St. Landry Parish Government must be paid in full.